MUSA-550-Fall-2020/github-pages-single-page-starter/README.md

 - Go to the Settings section of your new repository, scroll down to the "Github Pages" section, and select the "Master" as the branch to be used for GitHub pages.
 This will automatically build the website.
 - Customize your site
   - Enter your site name, description, etc by editing the `_config.yml` file.
+  - You can also upload and specify your own file
 - Make changes to the `index.md` file — this is the main page of your website!
   - Useful resource: [Markdown Cheatsheet](http://www.jekyllnow.com/Markdown-Style-Guide/)